Answering 10 of your Coffee FAQs

 For example, if your new espresso machine does not come with a built-in grinder, and you don’t already have a good one, you will also need to add the cost of a grinder to your budget.

 For that reason, we recommend the range of Sage home espresso machines.
-Not only are these espresso machines beloved by home baristas, they also come with a two-year warranty.
+Not only are these espresso machines beloved by home baristas, but they also come with a two-year warranty.

 They’re made from extremely high-quality stainless steel, which makes them even better!